 Full instructions including definitions of content areas and audit information can be found in Section 9 of the rules and regulations.

 Annually, the Board will select licensees for audit.
 Audits are randomly selected and licensees will be notified by mail.
-Licensees who are audited are required to submit verification of CPE’s submitted, including information regarding date, content of course and number of hours.
+Licensees who are audited are required to submit verification of CPE’s submitted, including information regarding date, the content of course, and number of hours.